-Exodus 12: 30-32 And Pharaoh rose up in the night, he, and all his servants, and all the Egyptians; and there was a great cry in Egypt; for [there was] not a house where [there was] not one dead.
+Pharaoh that sat on his throne unto the firstborn of the captive that [was] in the dungeon; and all the firstborn of cattle.
+30 And Pharaoh rose up in the night, he, and all his servants, and all the Egyptians; and there was a great cry in Egypt; for [there was] not a house where [there was] not one dead.
 31 And he called for Moses and Aaron by night, and said, Rise up, [and] get you forth from among my people, both ye and the children of Israel; and go, serve the LORD, as ye have said.
 32 Also take your flocks and your herds, as ye have said, and be gone; and bless me also.

-"Bless me also" let me have your prayers, that I may not be plagued for what is past, when you are gone."
-Those that are enemies to God's church are enemies to themselves, and, sooner or later, they will be made to see it ... if not in this life surely in the next.
+"Bless me also" God's enemies are their own enemies and, sooner or later, they will be made to see it ... here or eternally.